North Mt Loretto State Forest

 General information on accessible recreation includes links to other locations with accessible recreation opportunities and information on permits for motorized access.

-North Mount Loretto State Forest features a universally accessible parking lot.
+North Mount Loretto State Forest features a universally accessible parking lot and wheelchair accessible trail.

 Amboy Road Parking Lot is located east of 6647 Amboy Road.
 (40.518196°N, 74.223822°W) Google Maps (leaves DEC website)